 - Sticker and/or Activity Books: Give them some MadLibs and let younger kids and older kids alike go crazy and have fun!

 - Podcasts: So many fun ones like these from NPR.

 Playing fun car games like “I Spy,” the alphabet game, and 20 Questions are a great way to pass the time on a long road trip.
-There are tons of road trip games and activities you can do with your whole family; all it takes is a little planning ahead!
+There are tons of road trip games and activities you can do with your whole family.
+All it takes is a little planning ahead!
 Do you have a favorite classic road trip game?
-What are some of your favorite road trip games and activities?
+What are some of your favorite road trip activities?